IBM/model-evaluation-workbench/README.md

 ### 3.1 Deploy to IBM Cloud

 * Maven should be installed.
-If not installed, you can download Maven from [here](https://maven.apache.org/download.cgi).
+If not installed, you can download maven from [here](https://maven.apache.org/download.cgi).
 You can refer to the installation instructions [here](https://maven.apache.org/install.html).
-* Install [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use) if not already done and ensure that the target points to the region and space where you are running and deploying this code pattern.
+* Install [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use) if not already done
+* Login to IBM Cloud using CLI using `bx login` command.
+Ensure that the target points to the region and space where you are running and deploying this code pattern.

 * open command prompt.
 Change directory to location where you want to download project files.
 Go to that directory.
 * run `git clone git@github.com:IBM/model-evaluation-workbench.git` to clone the repository